rodrigosoares/havox/README.md

 Havox is still experimental, born from a [master's thesis](http://www2.uniriotec.br/ppgi/banco-de-dissertacoes-ppgi-unirio/ano-2017/havox-uma-arquitetura-para-orquestracao-de-trafego-em-redes-openflow/view), so it is being actively developed and improved.
 There is yet a lot of new functionalities to come.

+If you want to check how it works, there's a [video tutorial in YouTube](https://youtu.be/Rtj7AjH5V6U) that shows how to set it up and run.

 ## How it works

 Havox is implemented in Ruby and is strongly based on metaprogramming concepts.
 The orchestration directives that forms its DSL are methods executed by the Ruby interpreter, having both values and entire blocks of code as parameters.
 The following code shows some Havox directives: